If you don’t play video games, they may seem far removed from literature and narrative structure. But to think that is to do them a major disservice.

 And that’s high praise for Kurvitz and Hindpere as writers.
 It’s a landmark achievement that sets new boundaries for the industry, one many developers will find impossible to match.

-That is of your volition… but I do recommend it.
+That is of their volition… but I do recommend they at least try.

 The Fate of Disco Elysium

 To end on a sad note in October 2022, it’s been confirmed several major creative aspects to Disco Elysium won’t be involved in the sequel.

 This has had a major reaction online.
 Apparently, this happened in 2021.
 It was just a change that had no announcement.
 Although many online observers have pointed out the irony of capitalistic failures and a series now set to become a cash cow on Amazon as a TV series.